parmar-prashant/csv-parser/README.md

 ## Note

-- Please place the input files in the same folder as code files.
+- Please place the input files in the assets folder.
 - *--unique-combinations* is not passed as a parameter.
 But the file name is used from *constants.php* and can be changed as per the requirement.
-- While execution, if any exception is generated, the *combination_count.csv* file be deleted and an exception message will be displayed.
+- While execution, if an exception is generated, the *combination_count.csv* file will be deleted and an exception message will be displayed.